 This paper presents a clocking pipeline technique referred to as a single-pulse pipeline (PP-Pipeline) and applies it to the problem of mapping pipelined circuits to a Field Programmable Gate Array (FPGA).
 A PP-pipeline replicates the operation of asynchronous micropipelined control mechanisms using synchronous-orientated logic resources commonly found in FPGA devices.
 Consequently, circuits with an asynchronous-like pipeline operation can be efficiently synthesized using a synchronous design methodology.
 The technique can be extended to include data-completion circuitry to take advantage of variable data-completion processing time in synchronous pipelined designs.
 It is also shown that the PP-pipeline reduces the clock tree power consumption of pipelined circuits.
 These potential applications are demonstrated by post-synthesis simulation of FPGA circuits.

-|Research Community:||University of Westminster > Science and Technology > Electronics and Computer Science, School of|
+|Subjects:||University of Westminster > Science and Technology > Electronics and Computer Science, School of (No longer in use)|

-|Deposited On:||03 Feb 2009 10:15|
+|Date Deposited:||03 Feb 2009 10:15|

 |Last Modified:||19 Oct 2009 13:09|

 Actions (login required)